good-ware/js-log/README.md

 ### message

 A scalar, array, or object to log.
 If an object is provided, its 'message' property is moved to meta and other properties can be copied to meta.
-The list of keys to copy to meta is altered via the 'metaKeys' options setting.
-Properties are copied to meta if their values are scalar and their names are specified in metaKeys.
+The list of keys to copy to meta is altered via the 'metaProperties' options setting.
+Properties are copied to meta if their values are scalar and their names are specified in metaProperties.

 ### both